Wopple/bookcase-rs/README.md

 ## 🕐 Project Status

-Experimental, do not use unless you are a 🤡.
+Experimental: do not use unless you are a 🤡.

 ## 📖 Glossary